kunpeng-open-project/kunpeng/README.en.md

-# Kunpeng Microservice Framework
+# yipeng Microservice Framework

 A lightweight microservice framework built on technical stacks such as SpringBoot, SpringCloud, and SpringCloud Alibaba, dedicated to providing developers with a full-stack solution for quick adoption.

 ## Project Introduction

-The Kunpeng Microservice Framework is an open-source project designed to meet the efficient development needs of development teams.
+The yipeng Microservice Framework is an open-source project designed to meet the efficient development needs of development teams.
 It integrates current mainstream microservice technologies, providing a one-stop solution from code generation to service deployment, helping developers quickly build stable and efficient microservice applications.

 ## Online Experience